Riding Better Through Proper Bike Set-Up and Posture

 While working with a qualified professional bike fitter is the most reliable and fastest way to make sure your bike is set-up properly, some bike set-up basics that are key to encouraging an efficient pedal stroke are as follows:

 - Correct saddle height.
 If your saddle is too low or too high, your ability to fully recruit muscle groups will be limited.
 For example, a saddle that is too low almost forces the rider to depend on a limited range of the quadriceps and makes it more difficult to recruit the hamstrings.
-While there are many variables that can affect proper saddle height for an individual rider, in general, correct saddle height will allow for full leg extension without hyper-extension (145-155 degree angle between the hip-knee-ankle) when the leg is at its maximum extension point in the stroke (around 5 o’clock).
+While there are many variables that can affect proper saddle height for an individual rider, in general, correct saddle height will allow for full leg extension without hyper-extension.
+Depending on the rider, an angle of 145-155 degrees between the hip-knee-ankle when the knee is at its maximum extension point in the stroke (around 5 o’clock) accomplishes this.

 - Saddle fore-aft position.
 If your saddle is too far back or too far forward you will not have a neutral and balanced center of gravity on your bike and imbalanced muscle recruitment patterns will be encouraged.
 Ideally, you want a position that encourages your quadriceps to fire efficiently through the dominant power phase of the pedal stroke and then encourages a smooth and efficient transition to your hamstrings and glutes as you head towards the recovery phase at the back of the stroke.
-A good starting point that is stable and balanced for many riders is to align the center of the knee over the center of the pedal at the front (3 o’clock) of the stroke.
+While riders can pedal powerfully further back there are some potential compromises that should be taken into consideration and thus a good joint-neutral starting point that is stable and balanced is to align the center of the knee over the center of the pedal at the front (3 o’clock) of the stroke.